Pink Lemonade Buttercream

 Instructions

-• Beat butter until smooth, creamy and lump free.
+• Beat 1 cup butter until smooth, creamy and lump free.

-• Add lemon extract, lemon juice and 1 Tablespoon of grenadine.
+• Add 1 teaspoon lemon extract, 1 Tablespoon lemon juice and 1 Tablespoon of grenadine.
 Beat until well mixed.

 • Add more grenadine or lemon juice as needed to get your desired flavor and consistency.